p18e3/Do-it-Right-EF_ConcurrencyHandling/README.md

 Both of the presented conflicts have in common, that the Database Management System does not know about the conflict that happened during the execution of the conflicting Update or Delete statement.
 In this context, it is the task of the application or the user to decide whether a conflict happened or not.
 This can be done by using a `RowVersion` for the datasets and evaluating the `Affected Rows` property after the execution of a SQL statement.

 In general, when an Update or Delete conflict occurs, this is not noticed by the surrounding application and leads unnoticed by the user to data loss or corrupt data.
 Under this circumstance, it is important to provide and implement mechanisms that prevent the users from data loss or corruption.
+The Entity Framework O/R Mapper delivers us an easy-to-use and powerful mechanism to identify such conflicts.

 For the sake of completeness, it should be explained why concurrency conflicts cannot happen during the execution of an Insertion or Read operation on the database.
 When inserting a new dataset, there cannot arise concurrency conflicts because it is not possible for other users to access the respective dataset until it is committed to the database.
 On the other hand, querying on the data cannot lead to concurrency conflicts by the fact that query operations are read-only.